In any diving emergency, the more quickly you seek treatment, the

 These numbers are generally intended to help you initiate immediate first aid

 and treatment for diving accidents.
 If you have a question that is of a general nature, and does not

 involve the immediate resolution of a possible diving accident, please use the non-emergency

-numbers listed or even feel free to call Reef Seekers direectly at
+numbers listed or call Reef Seekers directly at

 IF YOU'RE ON THE WATER IN A BOAT